Start with the basics

 - Super is invested - Once money is paid into your teenager's super fund, they start earning investment returns on it.
 The super fund is in charge of investing members' money.

-- Employer - If your teen is 18 years of age or older and earns more than $450 a month, their employer is obligated to pay 10% of their ordinary time earnings into their chosen super fund account.
+- Employer - If your teen is 18 years of age or older, their employer is generally obligated to pay 11% of their ordinary time earnings into their chosen super fund account.
 This is called the Superannuation Guarantee contribution, but might also be known more generically as an employer contribution.
-If your teen is under 18, typically they’ll be eligible for employer contributions if they work more than 30 hours a week as well as earn more than $450 per month.
+If your teen is under 18, typically they’ll be eligible for employer contributions if they work more than 30 hours a week.
 Your teen can see how much super they’re paid by checking their pay slip.

 - Personal – Your teen can make extra contributions to their super account.
 Personal contributions can be pre-tax (i.e. salary sacrifice) or after-tax via a voluntary contribution from your bank account.
 As a parent you can also help your teen get a head start by transferring money into their account.